netdata/netdata/docs/netdata-cloud/signing-in.md

     We are aware that the process of registering each node individually is cumbersome for those who want to implement Netdata Cloud's features across a large infrastructure.

     Please view [this comment on issue #6318](https://github.com/netdata/netdata/issues/6318#issuecomment-504106329) for how we plan on improving the process for adding additional nodes to your Netdata Cloud account.

-    We have plans [on our roadmap](https://blog.netdata.cloud/posts/netdata-cloud-announcement/) to greatly improve this registration process as soon as possible.

 ## Private registries and Netdata Cloud